Sacrifice (video game): Reception

 Aside from the visuals, the game's audio attracted comments.
 GameSpots staff enjoyed listening to the story unfold through the recorded voices.
 They found that the voice actors did not overact their roles despite the extravagant appearances of the characters.
 Instead, the actors' performance conveyed an extra depth to the personalities of these characters.
 Haumersen noted a few flaws in the game's vocal presentation: the character models' lip movements did not match their speech, and they had a limited number of gestures to accompany the words.
 Michael L. House of AllGame was not altogether impressed, finding the voice acting to be "spotty[,] ... ranging from hilarious to obnoxious."

 To several reviewers, Sacrifice was flawed in its handling of combat.
 They found that the game's interface—which presented a viewpoint that looked over the wizard from behind—hindered them from having a clear picture of their characters' surroundings.
 The game's fast-paced combat ensured that fights tended to be messy affairs, where aside from picking out their units from a chaotic mass to issue commands, players had to see to their wizards' safety, and cast spells to support their army.
-Reviewers commented that once a player had lost a number of early battles, his or her army could never recover from its losses to win the match.
+Reviewers commented that once a player had lost a number of early battles, their army could never recover from its losses to win the match.
 Sacrifices multiplayer games, as GameSpots Sam Parker observed, tended to be long-drawn stalemates until the wizards obtained more powerful spells.
 PC Zones Keith Pullin was disappointed that the game was not designed to reward tactics; in his experience, he achieved victory by continually summoning groups of creatures to attack the enemy.
 Bass agreed that the game was lacking in tactical play, but other aspects impressed him enough to downplay this failing in his assessment.